jwood74/aus_senate_results/README.md

 # ToDo
 + optimise atl distribution
++ fetch candidate list if available
++ check code for unnecessary checks or variables
 + order of election if two elected with same number of votes

 # Contact